Chris Alexander, Director of Advocacy & Communications, Energy Consumers Australia:

-Tracie Mauro, Branch Librarian, Parkes Shire Library
+Tracie Mauro, Branch Librarian, Parkes Shire Library:

 “Auckland Libraries employed Dr Matt Finch on a fixed term contract from February until August 2013.
 We appointed Matt to push the boundaries in how our large public library network creates innovative programmes for children and young people.
 His brief was to inspire others to experiment and learn from the experience of working in fresh, even unexpected ways.
 We wanted to increase the library’s involvement in interactive play for people of all ages.

+In response, Matt created novel opportunities for teams to learn about meaningful play through actually doing play and gaming.
 Urging colleagues to see possibilities beyond the library walls, Matt brokered relationships with community and business partners that resulted in a rich array of offsite events and opportunities for library activities in art spaces and retail environments around the city.
 He built valuable relationships between Auckland Libraries and youth-focused organisations here and overseas.

 To drive innovative thinking, Matt sometimes chose to take the lead role and move us into a completely new space.
 He conceived and created our first Dark Night Festival, a season of adult-focused cabaret and burlesque events to celebrate, challenge, and question sex and sexuality on page, stage, and screen.
 Dark Night was so successful that it attracted the attention of a city art festival, for which Matt hosted a follow-up event exploring the history of censorship in New Zealand.